grommet/grommet-theme-designer/README.md

 ### Sharing

-The Share control near the upper left provides two methods of sharing.
+The Share control near the upper left allows you to publish your theme.

-1. Publish your theme.
 This will generate a unique URL you can send to someone.
 When they open that URL, they will see your work.
-They will not be able to modify it.
+They will not be able to modify your version.
+But, they can create their own riff on yours.
-1. Download the theme as a JSON file.
-You can save or send this however you like.
-You can upload one of these files using the Folder control dialog, via the Upload control at the bottom.

 ## Local development